PeterLZhou/slate/source/includes/_ios.md

 ## Finish

 That's it!
 To test and see the the translations, edit your build scheme, and change the language/region settings to your localized language.
+If you have any questions or if any of the steps above aren't working, please just email eric@langapi.co and we'll respond quickly :)